Country Billboard Chart News October 16, 2014

 20 - Off the chart Jason Aldean “Two Night Town”

 Top 30 Digital Singles in Country Music (published October 16, 2014)

 (LW) Last Week (TW) This Week

 *Numbers are rounded to nearest 1000th

-Bagels were due to be delivered to RCA’s office (September 9th) to congratulate the staff on their achievement.
+Donuts were due to be delivered to the EMI Nashville office (Oct 14) to congratulate the staff on their success.